What is Mucor racemosus?

 The clinical manifestation of all mucormycosis forms is the rapid necrosis of tissues, resulting from invasion of blood vessels and thrombosis.
 In most cases, the infection is progressive and fatal .

-Symptoms of Mucor racemosus infection
+What are symptoms of Mucor racemosus infection?

 - Rhinocerebral mucormycosis begins with sinusitis followed by fever, facial pain, headache, drainage, and soft tissue swelling.
 Sometimes infection extends into the mouth, producing painful, necrotic ulceration of the hard palate or the eyes, leading to blindness.
 It can be spread from sinuses to the nervous system, and bloody nasal discharge is one of the first signs of that infection stage .